mlavi/hugo/draft/cloud_mindset.md

  nearly every time I've used the term cloud.

 Public cloud providers offer new hybrid solutions: Google Anthos, AWS Outpost, and MSFT Azure stack.
 ---
+- Introduction to HCND (1 hr)
+  - Overview
+  - Project Scenario
+    - Fictitious company, CEO mandates it to be in multiple clouds to control costs
+    - multi-tenant capabilities, people can run their workloads indepdenently
+      - cost controls and RBAC
+    - multi-vendor strategy, no single point of failure
+- Capstone Course 1: configure an on-prem cluster, stand up PC management workload
+- Capstone Course 2: design a hybrid workload with Python
+- Capstone Course 3: automate an on-prem, private cloud 3 tier web application, provide WindowIaaS
+- Capstone Course 4: extend web tier to a public cloud, global load balance

+---